 If you or a loved one is arrested and charged with a drug offense, remember that you have rights.
 Under no circumstances should you be rude or confrontational to the officer; but remember: it’s your right to remain silent.
 It is generally best to stay quiet – the officers will take down your statements and include them in the record, and they can be used in court to prosecute you.
 In our experience, you will not be able to talk your way out of being arrested, so don’t say anything to police.
 Be polite and contact legal representation at the first opportunity.

-Being arrested for DWI can lead to a helpless, hopeless feeling.
+Being arrested for DWI or for a DUI can lead to a helpless, hopeless feeling.
 It’s hard to know how to act, and what to do, and to try to find a way to be pro-active and take back control of the situation.
 The way to answer these questions is to get help as soon as possible.

 In the criminal justice system, specific crimes have minimum and maximum sentences, barring mitigating circumstances.
 For example, the penalties for a violent crime may be more severe if a weapon was involved or the defendant had a prior record.